theNewDynamic/oregonsadventurecoast.com/content/adventure/state-parks-and-national-lands-1.md

 <div class="margin-50px-top"></div>

-## National Lands For Recreation

-The {{< link url="https://www.stateparks.com/oregon_dunes.html" >}}Oregon Dunes National Recreation Area{{< /link >}} is the largest expanse of coastal sand dunes in North America and it is like no place on earth.
-The majestic dunes are one of our favorite attractions on the Southern Oregon Coast because they give visitors plenty of opportunities to find relaxation and adventure.

-<div class="margin-50px-top"></div>

 ![Wave Crash at Shore Acres State Park - Winter Stormwatching!](/img/wave-crash-charleston-bandon-tour.jpg)

 ### Shore Acres State Park – Winter Stormwatching!